bcgov/ols-geocoder/INSTALL.md

 Please make sure to replace *YOUR JAVA_HOME PATH* with the appropriate value.
-And replace *A WRITABLE FOLDER PATH* with a writable path if you want to store Geocoder configuration in a local disk, otherwise you can modify *CATALINA* related options if you want to save Geocoder configuration data using Catalina database.
+And replace *A WRITABLE FOLDER PATH* with a writable path if you want to store Geocoder configuration on your local disk.

 Now reload system control and enable Tomcat.
 ```console